5 January 2016, Building premiums under review post Dubai hotel/apartment fire; might impact terrorism insurance January 6, 2016

 Head of General Insurance at Dubai-based Nexus Insurance Brokers, Alison Fenech, also doesn’t see The Address fire as a precursor for increased premiums.
 “If you have 10 fire incidents in a year amounting to Dh20 million,” she told The National, “it is more likely to increase premiums than one incident in a year amounting to Dh25m.”

-Also, the difference of opinion between these insurers appears to revolve around the mentality of being, 1) ahead of the curve, 2) keeping with the curve, or 3) being behind the curve.
+Also, the difference of opinion between these insurers appears to revolve around the mentality of being:

 In other words, what influences premium increases here?
 One fire?
 Or three fires plus the cladding risk issue?
 Or, as Ms. Fenech says, must it be 10 such fires, and then premiums might go up?

 Adding to the terrorism insurance risk angle is the fact that the UAE has spent the last few years thwarting insurgency and terrorism.
-In 2012, a group called al-Islah tried to overthrow the government by, 1) setting up a shadow government, and 2) launching attacks.
+In 2012, a group called al-Islah tried to overthrow the government by setting up a shadow government and then trying to launch scores of attacks.
 The government halted all this from happening and arrested 94 suspects.
 It convicted 68 of them for subversion in 2013.

 On 2 August 2015, the UAE arrested 41 people attempting to topple the government and set up a caliphate – an ISIS related or mimicked plot.
 The belligerents sought to assassinate people and bomb hotels and shopping malls.